 3. Measure the sum of the mean power at each UE antenna connector in the channel bandwidth of the radio access mode, which shall meet the requirements described in Clauses from 6.2D.2.5, or 6.2D.3.5 as appropriate for NS_04 and NS_47.
 The period of measurement shall be at least the continuous duration of 1ms over consecutive active uplink slots and uplink symbols.
 For TDD, only slots consisting of only UL symbols are under test.

 4. Measure the power of the transmitted signal at each UE antenna connector with a measurement filter of bandwidths according to Tables 6.5.3.3.5.1-1 as appropriate for NS_04, Table 6.5.3.3.3.151 as appropriate for NS_47, and Table 6.5.3.3.3.12-1 as appropriate for NS_21.
 The centre frequency of the filter shall be stepped in contiguous steps according to the same table the measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS, 'Trace mode' = average.